 Pricing is the NPD decision with the highest commercial impact — and the one most often made on gut feel.
 Most F&B brands set their retail price based on a combination of cost-plus margin, competitor benchmarking, and a category manager’s sense of what the shelf will tolerate.

 Traditional price sensitivity research — focus groups, Van Westendorp surveys, Gabor-Granger studies — takes weeks to field and costs tens of thousands of dollars.
 For a founder-led brand in the $5M–$250M range, that timeline and budget often means pricing decisions get made without consumer data at all.
+Our market research cost benchmarks show that a single traditional conjoint study runs $15,000–$50,000.

 There’s a faster way.
 Discrete choice experiments can isolate price sensitivity in under two hours, with results that are directly actionable for your next retail pitch or range review.